-There are several different car rental companies located within Barcelona Airport - Avis, Europcar, Hertz, National Atesa and Sol-Mar.
+There are several different car rental companies located within Barcelona Airport - Avis, Europcar, Hertz, Enterprise and Sol-Mar.
 In Terminal 1 (T1) each company has an office.
 In Terminal 2 (T2) each company has two offices - one located in T2B and one located in T2C.
 All of the car rental companies sit together in a row in each terminal, so they are easy to find.
-As Barcelona Airport is relatively small, all of the companies have cars that can be picked up within walking distance of the office.
+As Barcelona Airport is relatively small, the companies have cars that can be picked up within walking distance of the office.

 It is often easier to book your car online as the telephone numbers provided by the car rental companies tend to be engaged or not answered for long periods.